vikas-bandaru/learn-web-dev/jdbc/jdbc.md

    }
 }   // method close bracket
 ```
+#### Step #4: Execute the query and save the result as `ResultSet` object
-Now, let's execute the query using `ResultSet executeQuery(String sql)` method and save the result in `ResultSet` object.
+Let's update the previous code with this new `execute` method of `Statement` interface..
+Execute the query using `ResultSet executeQuery(String sql)` method and save the result in `ResultSet` object.
 ```
 	ResultSet rs = stmt.executeQuery(query);
 ```
 `ResultSet` object refers to the whole result returned from executing the query.
 The result may include no records, 1 record, or multiple records based on the data available in the table. `ResultSet` interface has a method called `boolean next()` which maintains a cursor that refers to the first record of the result and checks if the `ResultSet` object refers to a record or not.
 If `ResultSet` object refers to a record, `rs.next()` returns `true` and moves the cursor to the next record in the result.
 If `ResultSet` object does not refer to a record, `rs.next()` returns `false`.
-Now, let's make use of this method, process the result and print the record.
+#### Step #5: Process the result - saved data can be used to print or do any other operation
+First, let's just check if there is any record in the result.
+If rs.next() returns true, there is at least one record in the result.
 ```
 	if (rs.next()) {
 		// record is available